 For new and expecting moms, the prospect of going into labor is both exciting and a little nerve-wracking.
 In this post, we’ll explore four clues that might tell you your water is about to break.
 With just a bit of awareness around potential symptoms, expecting mothers can go into childbirth feeling prepared––rather than anxious––for whatever comes next!

 This (or any article on The Pregnancy Nurse) should be taken as medical advice, this purely educational.
-Please talk with your provider about your specific needs and circumstances.
+Please talk with your provider about your specific needs and circumstances, especially when it comes to water breaking.

 What are the early signs that your water might break?